Agustín Maravall

 Agustín Maravall Herrero (born in 1944 in Madrid) is a Spanish economist.
 He is known for his contributions to the analysis of statistics and econometrics, particularly in seasonal adjustment and the estimation of signals in economic time series.
-He created a methodology and several computer programs for this analysis that are used throughout the world by analysts, researchers, and data producers.
-An important use of these is the official production of series, adjusted for seasonality and other undesirable effects such as noise, outliers, or missing observations.
+He created a methodology and several computer programs for such analysis that are used throughout the world by analysts, researchers, and data producers.
 Maravall retired in December 2014 from the Bank of Spain.

 Biography

-Maravall spent his childhood in Paris then moved to Madrid and finished secondary school at the Colegio Estudio, completed a doctorate in agricultural engineering at the Technical University of Madrid, and worked for several years at the Spanish Ministry of Agriculture.
+Maravall spent his childhood in Paris, then moved to Madrid and finished secondary school at the Colegio Estudio.
+He completed a doctorate in agricultural engineering at the Technical University of Madrid, and worked for several years at the Spanish Ministry of Agriculture.
 With a Fulbright-Ford fellowship he came to the United States and completed a Ph.D. in Economics at the University of Wisconsin–Madison.
 In 1975, he moved to Washington, D.C. to work as a staff economist in the Research Division of the Federal Reserve Board of Governors.
 In 1979, he returned to Madrid as a senior economist in the Research Department of the Bank of Spain, and in 1989 he moved to Italy as Full Professor in the Department of Economics of the European University Institute in Florence.
 In 1996, he returned to the Bank of Spain as Chief Economist and Head of the Time Series Analysis Unit.

 Maravall has been on the editorial board of multiple professional journals, including the Journal of Business and Economic Statistics and the Journal of Econometrics.
 He served on the Program and Scientific Committees of many international meetings and conferences.
 His teaching experience includes teaching courses in more than 30 countries to participants from more than 60 countries.
 He was Special Advisor to the European Central Bank and Eurostat, a member of the Board of Directors of the former Institute for Advanced Studies in the Social Sciences of Madrid, and a member of the High Advisory Council for R & D of the Generalitat Valenciana.